GoogleChrome/workbox/packages/workbox-cacheable-response/README.md

 # workbox-cacheable-response

-This library takes a Response object and determines whether it's cacheable, based on a specific configuration.
+This library takes a Response object and determines whether it's cacheable based on a specific configuration.

 ## Installation